Tiefseetauchner/TiefDownConverter/README.md

 │   ├── other_filter.lua
 ```

-The `manifest.toml` is the primary indicator that this is a tiefdown project.
-Currently, my example is
+The `manifest.toml` is the primary indicator that this is a TiefDown project.
+Currently, an example configuration is:
 ```toml
 templates = ["template.tex", "template_a4.tex"]
 ```

-The folder `Markdown/` should contain all Markdown files.
+The `Markdown/` folder should contain all Markdown files.
 They should begin with "Chapter XX" to allow for sorting.

-The templates can be any tex file, but to include the generated content, they have to include `\input{./output.tex}`.
+The templates can be any `.tex` file, but to include the generated content, they must include `\input{./output.tex}`.
 An example using [LiX's novel document class](https://github.com/NicklasVraa/LiX/) could look like this:

 ```latex
 \documentclass{novel}